gramineproject/contrib/Examples/aks-python-helloworld/README.md

 .. warning::

    This example relies on insecure arguments provided at runtime and should not be used production.
-To use trusted arguments, please see the `manpage of GSC
+To use trusted arguments, please see `GSC documentation
    <https://gramine.readthedocs.io/projects/gsc>`__.

 #.
 Pull Python image::